 Roasting beets, as with other veggies, really brings out their flavour without losing any of the glorious colour.
-But you can do this hummus with boiled beets, too.
+But you can do this hummus with boiled beets, too, or even use canned beets.
 I roasted mine on the outside grill.
 It’s also a very forgiving recipe.
 You can add more or less garlic or lemon according to your taste.
-To roast, preheat oven, or outdoor grill with lid, to 350°.
-Wash, trim and peel the beets and cut into quarters.
-Wrap in aluminum foil and roast for about an hour or until tender.
-Allow to cool before using in roasted beet hummus.

 Makes about 2 1/2 cups and will keep for up to a week in the fridge.